Lordbooker/linux-g13-driver/README.md

 ( The Java Part (GUI) is still the Original from Jim Gupta.
 I am no Java Developer.)

 The Driver needs a Ruleset to work.
 I've implemented a Standard Key-Set for the G13.
 So its now "plug'n'play".

 If you don't want to use des GUI App, just copy the Folder ".g13" from /bindings to your 'home' Directory an you be able to use Tools like "Input Remapper" to make your own sets.
 Or you can make entries manually in the files.

+In the 'docs' folder is an example List for Eventcodes.
+            Usage Example

+            If you want to map the G20 key on your G13 to the T key on the keyboard:

+            Find T in the table.
+The Event Code is 20.
+            Open your bindings-0.properties file.
+            Add or change the following line: G20=p,k.20.

 Else, Run the config tool first!
 In a command prompt go to the directory where you unzipped your download and type: